-Victim advocates can be critical in assisting law enforcement and prosecutors with victim protection, interviews, court appearances, and many other aspects of the investigation and prosecution process.
-They are also a great resource in assisting prosecutors and victims to access civil remedies.
+Victim advocates can be critical in assisting law enforcement and prosecutors with services such as victim protection as well as helping with interviews, court appearances, and many other aspects of the criminal process that requires working with the victims.
+Victim advocates play a crucial role helping prosecutors secure justice as well helping victims recover possible losses due to an offense.